|HMRC Reference:Notice 196 (October 2012)||View Change History|

-You will not necessarily need any special IT systems, however, you will need access to the Internet to be able to access the EMCS system.
+You will not necessarily need any special IT systems; however, you will need access to the Internet to be able to access EMCS.
 EMCS can be accessed either through the Online Services section of the HMRC website, or by purchasing an IT system, from a suitable software supplier, which is capable of directly interfacing with EMCS.

 Whichever system you choose, you will first need to register for access to our Online Services.
 Guidance on how to do this is provided on the Online Services homepage.
 (If you are already registered for Online Services for another reason, you do not need to re-register).
 You will then need to add EMCS onto the list of services you wish to have access to.
 This request may take up to seven days to process, as your activation token will be sent to you through the post.

 Please note that when you register for our Online Services you will be sent an Activation Token that is valid for 28 days - if you do not use it within this time you will need to re-register with Online Services.
 Full details can be found via our website.

 It is important that you register for EMCS using your warehousekeeper identity and not your warehouse premises identity.
 If you register with your premises identity you will not gain access to EMCS and will have to re-register using your warehousekeeper identity which may take up to seven days for HMRC to process.